How to Refret a Guitar and Why You Should Do It

 • Bending strings is no longer as comfortable as it was before.

-• When you press specific notes up and down the fretboard, you’ll get twanging sounds.
-When it is pretty harsh, sometimes you might find that around the 12th fret and the high E string, you might hear the same note between two different frets.
+• When you press specific notes up and down the fretboard, you'll get twanging sounds.
+When it is pretty harsh, sometimes you might find that around the 12th fret and the high E string, you hear the same note between two different frets.
 This is because the string will not be resting on its own fret; it will be resting on the next fret.
-Such a fretting problem…

 • Sliding notes up and down the fretboard will become harder; you will often get caught on a fret.

-• The overall sound loses richness because the strings pivot on different frets or parts of the fret.
+• The overall sound loses richness because the strings pivot on different frets or parts of the fretboard.

 refretting guitar

-Chances are, if your fretboard isn’t that worn down, that fret leveling will keep you going for a while longer without having to resort to the hassle of refretting, which, if you are not too keen on doing yourself, will have to be handled by a professional luthier.
+Chances are, if your fretboard isn't that worn down, fret levelling will keep you going for a while longer without having to resort to the hassle of refretting, which, if you are not too keen on doing yourself, will have to be handled by a professional luthier.

-However, fret leveling will often fix most of the issues mentioned above, temporally, until you finally refret your axe.
-Fret leveling makes sure no frets are higher or lower than the rest, as this will significantly impact our playing, sound, and cleanliness.
+However, fret levelling will fix most of the issues mentioned above only temporarily, until you finally refret your axe.
+Fret levelling makes sure no frets are higher or lower than the rest, as this will significantly impact our playing, sound, and cleanliness.

 By just making sure that the frets are in shape with a file or sanding tool, we can take the higher frets down to equal positions throughout the fretboard.
 In this video, you can see how easy this actually is, with two pieces of equipment: